dgraph-io/dgraph/wiki/content/clients/index.md

 ```
 <0x1> <balance> "110" .
 <0x2> <balance> "60" .
 ```
-Note that to refer to the Alice and Bob nodes, we use the UIDs returned by the query.
+Note that we have to to refer to the Alice and Bob nodes by UID in the RDF format.

 We now send the mutations via the `/mutate` endpoint.
-We need to provide the transaction start timestamp via the header, so that dgraph knows which transaction the mutation should be part of.
-The `start_ts` from the query we just ran should be used.
+We need to provide our transaction start timestamp via the header, so that dgraph knows which transaction the mutation should be part of.

 ```sh
 curl -X POST -H 'X-Dgraph-StartTs: 4' localhost:8080/mutate -d $'